Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the practical application of the SRA Accounts Rules 2019 concerning the handling and repayment of client money.
 This includes knowing when client money must be returned and the procedures involved.
-Your understanding will be tested through scenarios requiring you to apply these rules.
+Your understanding will be tested through scenarios requiring you to apply these rules, with a focus on the following syllabus points:

 - the duty to return client money promptly when there is no longer a proper reason to hold it (Rule 2.5)